stehrn/hpc-poc/executor/README.md

 API to execute a job.

 ## Create GCP context
-The GCP content holds some high level information used to help execute a job
+The `GCPContext` holds high level information used to help execute a job:
 ```
 gcpContext := &executor.GcpContext{
 		Project:    "<project name>",